CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 that the command manager is not aware of the details in the commands.

 Furthermore, we implemented the facade design pattern for `PlayerStatManager`, `PlayerStatComparer`, and `PlayerStatPredictor`.
-Each sport has their own class handling the function for that class (to avoid violating the Single Responsibility Principle), so the `PlayerStatManager` facade will accept a command requesting a statistic and delegate it to the appropriate sport's use case.
+For example, since each sport has its own class handling the function for that class (to avoid violating the Single Responsibility Principle), the `PlayerStatManager` facade will accept a command requesting a statistic and delegate it to the appropriate sport's use case.